Types of abortion restrictions in the United States: Abortion clinic regulations

 Following the passage of a 2013 Wisconsin law requiring abortion providers to have admitting privileges at a nearby hospital, three Catholic hospital systems in the state intended to deny admitting privileges to abortion providers.
 Wisconsin's attorney general said this intent violated the Church Amendment of 1973, which prohibits hospitals from receiving federal funds from discriminating against a doctor on the basis of whether the doctor provides abortions.

-In 2015, an Arkansas law required a physician who sought to provide an abortion pill to contract another physician who had to admit privileges at a nearby hospital.
+In 2015, an Arkansas law required a physician who sought to provide an abortion pill to contract another physician who had admitting privileges at a nearby hospital.
 As a result, no providers could offer medication abortions in Arkansas and two Planned Parenthoods within the state cancelled their abortion services.
 Critics argued that no evidence was presented that hospital admitting privileges improve the safety of abortions.

 In March 2016, Whole Women's Health v Hellerstedt was heard by the Supreme Court.
 Over eighty amicus curiae briefs were filed with the Court.
 The case was decided on June 27, 2016, and was reversed and remanded, 5–3, in an opinion by Justice Breyer.
 In summary, the Supreme Court ruled that Texas cannot place restrictions on the delivery of abortion services that create an undue burden for women seeking an abortion.

 In March 2020, the Supreme Court decided in a 5–4 to reverse a lower court's ruling of allowing a Louisiana law to take effect in which abortion clinics required admitting privileges within 30 miles.

 In June 2020, the Supreme Court held in June Medical Services LLC v Russo that a Louisiana law requiring physicians who perform abortions to have admitting privileges at a local hospital was unconstitutional, and confirmed the Supreme Court's ruling in Whole Woman's Health v.
 Hellerstedt.

 Federal funding of abortions

 The Hyde Amendment bars the use of federal funds to pay for abortion except to save the life of the pregnant woman, or if the pregnancy arises from incest or rape.
 Before the Hyde Amendment took effect in 1980, an estimated 300,000 abortions were performed annually using federal funds.
 The provision withholds federal Medicaid funding of abortions, which impacts especially low-income families.
+Medicaid funding restrictions decrease a state's abortion ratio by 39.76% per every one thousand pregnancies.